 Another mission is close to his heart: defending the right to education for children affected by poverty.
 Highly committed, he has been the patron of ASED since its creation.

-The Committee
+The Board

 Each member is a reference in his or her field of activity and provides support to ASED staff.

-The Organization
+The Organisation

 All ASED’s efforts are focused on the field and the projects carried out there.
 This is why the association is keen to maintain a balance between the number of staff at head office and in the field.